496 - Swim Angry

 But when they get into her apartment today, there's rotting produce all over the kitchen counters because she hadn't put her food away, her groceries away in the kitchen.

+So there's like a rotting smell, which is so not like her.
 They also find leftovers from a restaurant in Philadelphia called Panorama that are in the fridge.

 They don't look super old, but they are dry.
+So they're not like super recent leftovers.

 So they've definitely been sitting there for a few days.
+Mike says he and Annie had not eaten there together.

 Philadelphia is about a 40-minute drive from Wilmington.

+There's other weird stuff in the kitchen.
 There's samples of prescription medications scattered around and packages of food on the counter, but not put away.

 Annie's purse is also in the kitchen.

-Her wallet is there with cash in it, but her keys are missing.
+Her wallet is there with cash in it. but her keys are missing.

+Her house and car keys are missing.
 Other than that, the apartment looks mostly the way Annie would leave it.

+A couple small things are different.
 It's a small apartment, modestly furnished, but decorated with Annie's little touches.

 As I said, she keeps her stuffed animals with those pins on them.

 So at midnight, everyone's worried.
+Annie's sister calls the police.

 And once they eventually get there, one of Annie's friends mentions that she has unheard messages on her answering machine.

 Remember, there's no cell phones.
+There's a blinking answering machine.

 They listen to the messages, which are almost entirely from everyone in the room, but all of them are from Thursday afternoon on.
+So she hadn't listened to them, which is very unlike Annie.

+She always listens to her messages and calls right back.
 So Annie's sister Catherine then shows the police something she had found before the police arrived.

-She'd been looking through the letters and cards in Annie's drawers and found a letter that ends with, quote, all I want to do is make you happy and be with you.
+She had been looking through the letters and cards in Annie's drawers and found a letter that ends with,

-It's not signed, but it's on a letterhead that says, from the desk of Thomas Capano.
+It's not signed, but it's on a letterhead that says, From the desk of Thomas Capano.
+So that is, here is Mark Harmon.

 Right.

+She knows of him.
 He's a prominent lawyer and political advisor from a prominent real estate family.

 But she's weirded out by this letter, obviously, both because of the way it ends and because she, Kathleen, is briefly mentioned in it.

 So it's a long letter that talks about Annie's family with a lot of familiarity as if he and Annie have talked a lot.
+And she's never even heard of like this dude in relation to Annie.

 Right.

 She doesn't know him personally.
+Yeah.

+Yeah.
 Tom is very involved in politics.

 He's worked as a legal counsel for a previous governor, not the one Annie worked for, and is a political consultant.

-Tom's a very successful lawyer, but he has three younger brothers, Louie, Joey, and Jerry.
+Tom's father is a very successful real estate developer and Tom's a very successful lawyer, but he has three younger brothers, Louie, Joey, and Jerry.

+And none of them are nearly as buttoned up and professional as Tom seemingly is.
 They've all been involved in various degrees of crime in their personal lives and professional lives.

 That's Ann Rule for you.
+She's going to say it.

+She's not going to spare anyone's feelings.
 Can you imagine if that was like your big interest is shark fishing?
+No, leave them alone.

-Get away from big game.
+Get away from big games.

-So Louis and Joey, two of the brothers, work in the family real estate development business.
+Stop it with the elephants and the sharks.
+So Louie and Joey, two of the brothers, work in the family real estate development business.

 Jerry is the loosest cannon.

+He can't be in an office setting and me neither.
 And starts a landscaping business and has a lot of client overlap with his brothers.

 Tom also has an older sister, Marion, who's played by Olympia Dukakis.
+Bucking legend.

+My favorite.
 Such a legend.

 And she's completely excluded from the family business.

-She's supposed to get an allowance from her brothers, but they just always fight instead.
+She's supposed to get an allowance from her brothers, but they just always fight. instead.

 All this to say, Tom has a very good reputation, but his family does not.